biralavor/42_minitalk/README.md

 	}
 }
 ```

+# Not-mandatory, but still useful information for brain connections, lol

 ## Socket
 A socket is identified by an IP address concatenated with a port number (like-> 192.168.0.1:1625)